exoplanet-dev/exoplanet/docs/user/install.rst

     cd exoplanet
     python -m pip install -e .

-Note: if you clone the repo without the ``recursive`` flag, you will need to run
+Note: if you clone the repo without the ``--recursive`` flag, you will need to run

 .. code-block:: bash